Transforming Assessment

 NZQA’s reasons for transitioning to digital assessment:

-• To improve educational outcomes through the use of data and insights about how students respond to questions
+- To improve educational outcomes through the use of data and insights into how students respond to questions

 Key Challenges